lsst-sqre/sqr-032/index.rst

 Approaches for integrating doctests with Stack testing
 ======================================================

-Doctests are one of the adopted technologies for writing testable examples.
+Doctests are one of our adopted technologies for writing testable examples.
 This section considers the various approaches for running and validating doctests as part of either the general software testing process or the documentation build.
-In general, there are two types of approaches: run doctests through pytest with the software is being tested, or run doctests through Sphinx when the documentation is built.
+In general, there are two types of approaches: run doctests through pytest while the software is being tested, or run doctests through Sphinx when the documentation is built.

 .. _doctest-pytest: